If you’re reading this, you’re probably excited at the thought of delivering high-quality content to listeners.

 Here are examples of the panel podcast:

-Usually, one of the hosts will anchor each episode while other co-hosts fill specific roles in the conversation.
-But coordinating this type of podcast may not be a walk in the park.
+Usually, one of the hosts anchors each episode while other co-hosts fill specific roles in the conversation.
+However, coordinating this type of podcast may not be easy.

 You will have to consider the conflicting schedules of the hosts, and you may problems if the different personalities don’t blend quite well.

-However, the panel podcast can easily be a huge success if all the hosts decide to work together.
+However, the panel podcast can be a huge success if all the hosts collaborate.

 5. Storytelling Podcast